QualiSystems/cloudshell-standards/Documentation/deployed_app_standard.md

 Version | Date | Notes
 --- | --- | ---
+1.0.3 | 2018-05-08 | Added the attribute Bandwidth to the vPort level sub-level
 1.0.2 | 2018-02-20 | Added a vPort optional sub-level
 1.0.0 | 2016-07-14 | First release of the Compute server Shell Standard